wibus-wee/stable-diffusion-webui-ipynb/README.md

   - Fix serious errors in LoRA training script
   - Remove unnecessary platform and GPU checks
   - Add `export_model_dir` option to specify the directory where the model is exported
+  - Add an extra build installation xFormer option for the M4000 GPU
+- **stable_diffusion_1_5_webui.ipynb**
+  - Add an extra build installation xFormer option for the M4000 GPU
 - **prompts.md**
   - Internationalize